TarikHuber/firekit/README.md

 * **normalised redux store** - the firekit reducers are structured with normalisation in mind

 * **native firebase** - you can use firebases native sdk for the web.
 Firekit is just listening on changes.
 Every change on the data you can make as it is described in the official firebase documentation

+* **realtime forms** - firekit has a special Warapper for `redux-forms` witch allows to sync them with the realtime database very simple and plus it is automaticaly synced on field changes in real time if they ocure while your are in the Form

 Features like populating values in the database are omited with purpose.
 The firebase `cloud functions` are the place where you should populate data that must be saved in multiple places.